Skip to main content

 Nice rack—take it off.
 Taking the roof rack off your car when you aren't using it will add up to savings by reducing the aerodynamic drag on your vehicle.

-Carpool.
+Un-Car.
+Carpool or take mass transit to work sometimes.
 Leaving your car at home just two days a week will reduce your carbon dioxide emissions by an average of 1,590 pounds per year.

 Drive smart.
 Don't accelerate too quickly.
 When you drive aggressively or in spurts and quick stops, you waste fuel.
 For more tips, see the GP article on how to beat high gas prices.